Strategy Guide

 • Every region matters.
 If a technique eliminates a cell, always check whether any region is now reduced to a single legal cell.

 • Hints teach.
-Use the hint button when stuck — it will show which technique applies and why.
+Use the hint button when stuck.
+It will show which technique applies and why.

 Frequently Asked Questions